-The City of Seattle's Step Forward was an event to celebrate the grand opening of the SR 99 tunnel.
-The tunnel travels under downtown Seattle and is the voter-approved option to replace the dilapidated Alaskan Way Viaduct, torn down in 2019.
+This event celebrated the grand opening of the SR 99 tunnel.
+The tunnel travels below Seattle's downtown and was the voter-approved option to replace the dilapidated Alaskan Way Viaduct.

 The logo needed to highlight the opening of the tunnel, say farewell to the viaduct, and celebrate future improvements to Seattle's waterfront.
 The top half of the logo represents the circular tunnel, while the bottom is the rectangular viaduct.
 When combined they form a portal to "Step Forward" into the future.
 The gradients of color help lead the eye into the logo's center.
-Photography focuses on the multiplicity of the project, showing the different project and event areas.
+Photography focuses on the multiplicity of the project, showing the tunnel, viaduct, and waterfront.